Etymology refers to the origins of words; where they come from versus definitions. It’s a fun hobby of mine - words.

 Guided by intuition, empathy can drive compassion to build deeper relationships in the workplace allowing you to get the most from your team.
 We communicate through emotion.
 We also get emotional frequencies from others, the moon and nature!
 You can’t sell an idea or anything to anyone without emotion.

-Come join us on the first Monday of each month as we explore such topics as accessing your intuition in business, setting healthy boundaries, confronting and clearing with anyone & more!
+Come join us at The Intuition Salon as we explore such topics as accessing your intuition in business, setting healthy boundaries, confronting and clearing with anyone & more!

 Message me to find out how to bring an Intuition Salone to your community or company.